Resource library

 Learn from other sources

-Emergency Preparedness is all over the internet.
+Emergency preparedness is all over the internet.

 The Key To Disaster Survival?
 Friends And Neighbors

 NPR aired this program in 2011.
 After surviving Hurricane Katrina, Daniel Aldrich started thinking about how neighbors help one another during disasters.
 He decided to visit disaster sites around the world, looking for data.
 Aldrich's findings show that ambulances and firetrucks and government aid are not the principal ways most people survive during—and recover after—a disaster.
-His data suggest that while official help is useful… government interventions cannot bring neighborhoods back.
-Rather, it is the personal ties among members of a community that determine survival during a disaster, and recovery in its aftermath.
+His data suggest that while official help is useful, government interventions cannot bring neighborhoods back.
+Rather, it is the personal ties among members of a community that determine survival during a disaster and recovery in its aftermath.

 New York Times Magazine printed an excellent article in 2015.
-It’s informative and sobering look at the damage the Cascadia Fault will cause when it finally moves.
+It’s an informative and sobering look at the damage the Cascadia Fault will cause when it finally moves.
 It continues to be quoted these many years later.

 Emergency Preparedness by WireCutter